iamhowardtheduck/gh-er-updates/README.md

 ## Add the index template
 In DevTools of your cluster, run the gh-er-track-index-template portion.

+## Add the ingest pipelein
+In DevTools of your cluster, run the gh-er-parser-ingest-pipeline portion.

 ## er-updater-abc123.sh
 With the script now updated, open up and update the values to reflect your cluster: